enggardwiprihastomo/Hopfield-and-MLP-Neural-Network/README.md

 # Hopfield and MLP Neural Network
 ![snapshot](https://github.com/enggardwiprihastomo/Hopfield-and-MLP-Neural-Network/blob/master/snapshots.png)

-These 2 projects are made in order to pass Neural Networks subject at Politechnika Warszawska.
+These 2 projects were made in order to pass Neural Networks subject at Politechnika Warszawska.

 # Hopfield Neural Network
 The project was made dynamic, where user can create different patterns or load pre-existed pattern to the system.
 The results show that hopfield network can optimally converge the test pattern to one of the training patterns very well.